-- Applicants or Developers Those responsible for initiating the EIA: This included for example Engineering consultants, representatives from funding agencies or government officials, responsible for initiating and monitoring of developmental projects, such as sewer systems in municipalities; - Environmental Assessment Practitioners (EAPs) Those responsible for conducting the EIA: In most cases external consultants conducted the EIAs.
-Even in cases where the EIAs are managed 'in house', external and specialist consultants are usually involved to review reports and provide specialist inputs on the EIA process; - Competent Authorities as defined by the NEMA EIA Regulations (CAs): These include government agencies at national and provincial levels; and - Non-governmental organizations (NGOs) working in the environmental sector: These include NGOs typically registered as IAPs at part of the EIA process.
-For the purposes of this study, these NGOs are considered to be representing the general public, as the course they follow is mainly to protect public interest on environmental management.
+- Applicants or Developers Those responsible for initiating the EIA: This included for example consultants, representatives from funding agencies or government officials. - Environmental Assessment Practitioners (EAPs) Those responsible for conducting the EIA: In most cases external consultants conducted the EIAs.
+Even in cases where the EIAs are managed 'in house', specialist consultants are usually involved. - Competent Authorities as defined by the NEMA EIA Regulations (CAs): These include government agencies at national, provincial and local level. - Non-governmental organizations (NGOs) working in the environmental sector: These include NGOs typically registered as IAPs at part of the EIA process.

 The evaluation had to ensure sufficient representation from each category to satisfy the particular line of enquiry.
-Appendix C provides the interview design sheet with all the interview questions, also those related to the six impact KPIs.
 All interviews were semi-structured although the type of interview varied between open ended and more focused depending on the time available.
 Interviews were over the phone and face to face, supplemented by written submissions (where this was needed).
-They ranged in time from 15 to 45 minutes.
 The results of the interviews are analysis in relation to the impact component described in the ToC map.

-2.3 Limitations of the Evaluation
+1.4.3 Limitations of the Evaluation